Bed Bugs, Relax!

 - Other biting insects such as chiggers, fleas, gnats, mites, mosquitoes or ticks.

 - Identifying Insect Bites and Stings (American Academy of Pediatrics)

 - Plants such as poison ivy, poison oak or poison sumac.

 - Poison Ivy, Oak and Sumac (National Institute of Health)

 - Chemicals such as detergents used on linens or fibers of certain fabrics.

 To some extent, a physician may assist in helping distinguish which of the above sources causes a skin condition.
 The only certain way to confirm the source of a bite, itch or welt may be to inspect and/or monitor the areas where a person was recently active to determine if one of the above listed causes is present.

-As bed bugs continue to spread it is important to learn about ways to identify them and to prevent and manage infestations.
+As bed bugs continue to spread, it is important to learn about ways to identify them and to prevent and manage infestations.
 This ability should alleviate some fears and allow people to relax and enjoy their travels.
-The Virginia Department of Agriculture and Consumer Services' (VDACS) Office of Pesticide Services (OPS), thru a grant from the Environmental Protection Agency (EPA), has undertaken an outreach and education project to provide information regarding bed bugs.
+The Virginia Department of Agriculture and Consumer Services' (VDACS) Office of Pesticide Services (OPS), thru a grant from the Environmental Protection Agency (EPA), undertook an outreach and education project to provide information regarding bed bugs to consumers.
 As part of the project, OPS partnered with Dr. Dini Miller, an entomologist at Virginia Tech, to develop several videos, fact sheets, and presentations related to bed bug identification, prevention, and management.
 The Fact Sheets are available in English or Spanish.
 You can find these Fact Sheets posted on the Bed Bug Outreach and Education Program section of the OPS website.